mm80843/T3.5/docs/Benef/PBN__Benef_917.md

 # __Reduction in virus transmission__

-## Name of the Benefit

-Reduces the risk of virus transmission and protects healthcare workers

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from the increased demand for and sales of antiviral coatings, leading to potential profit and market growth.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1006.md)